Let It Bee FAQs

 Some people might think it looks unsightly and unmanaged

 Depending on the weather, areas will look different during late spring or early summer, when growth rate is naturally higher.
-Most areas will be cut once per year at the end of the season in about September/ October.
+Most areas will be cut once per year at the end of the season.
 This is more natural than mown grass, it’s great for insects, and in time, wildflowers will blossom for all to enjoy

 What happens if there is another drought?